UNIBASE

 To set up a daily backup put ubBackup as a command in /etc/cron.daily.
 The simplest way to do this is symbolically link it to the directory.

-For more complex cases, eg limiting the number of backup days, it is recommended to create a small bash script in /usr/local/app and symbolically link that to /etc/cron.daily.
+For more complex cases, such as limiting the number of backup days, create a small bash script in /usr/local/app and symbolically link it to /etc/cron.daily.

 The directory structure below /ubBackup is: